 What is Radon

-1) Radon is radioactive element that is toxic, colorless and odorless.
+- Radon is a radioactive element that is toxic, colorless and odorless.

 How do we test for Radon?